What are the best baby travel products and tips?

-There are 3 sections to this baby travel kit:
+There are 3 sections to this checklist for the best travel products for baby:

 - Large baby travel gear to check-in at the counter or gate (e.g. stroller)

 - Medium baby travel items to carry on the flight (e.g. baby carrier)

-- Small baby travel accessories to include in your diaper bag for the flight (e.g. diapers)
+- Small travel baby products to include in your diaper bag for the flight (e.g. diapers)

 You might have a couple of hours and a lot of walking to do in the airport before your flight takes off.
 Using a stroller allows you to more easily manage.